HanifHBK/ECP205-ESP32-Control-Algorithm/README.md

 ## Acknowledgment

-This work was developed as part of Mechatronics Lecture Project by Muhammad Hanif Hibatullah.
+This work was developed as part of Mechatronics Course Final Project by Muhammad Hanif Hibatullah.